commonhaus/foundation/GOVERNANCE.md

 ---
 # The Commonhaus Foundation Project Governance

-The Commonhaus Foundation aims to a place where things get done.
-But we're all humans, and humans can be messy.
+The Commonhaus Foundation is where things get done.
+However, we're all humans, and, inevitably, humans can be complex.

-This document defines how The Commonhaus Foundation and members of the Commonhaus Council will work together to keep moving the foundation and its member projects forward.
+This document clarifies how we work together to drive the foundation and its projects forward.

 [coc-reports]: conduct/handling-coc-reports.md#handling-reports-and-escalation